Ashutosh692003/Hospital-Management-Project/README.md

 # Hospital-Management-Project
-I developed this Hospital Mangement Project using core java.
+I developed this Hospital Management Project using core java.